-This policy has regards to the SEND Code 2014, and outlines the essential elements contained within the SEN Code of Practice (November 2001) and the Early Years' Foundation Stage on the identification assessment and reporting of Special Educational Needs (S.E.N.).
+This policy has regards to the Children and Families Act 2014 and the SEN and Disability Code of Practice, 0-25 years January 2015 (SEND Code 2015) and outlines the essential elements contained within the SEN Code of Practice and the Early Years' Foundation Stage on the identification assessment and reporting of Special Educational Needs (SEN).

-At Hill House School we believe that all pupils have the same rights of access to an education which offers equal opportunities for all.
+At Hill House School, we believe that all pupils have the same rights of access to an education which offers equal opportunities for all.
 This should take account of all individual needs and differences.

-S.E.N. is part of the mainstream curriculum delivered by all our teachers, who have a shared responsibility for addressing the needs of all their pupils.
+SEN is part of the mainstream curriculum delivered by all our teachers, who have a shared responsibility for addressing the needs of all their pupils.